Modeling and simulation of batch distillation unit: Batch distillation of binary mixture

-Equation (v) is the basic equation of batch distillation and is called as the Rayleigh equation'.Rayleigh equation is used for calculation of data in the batch distillation column.
+Equation (v) is the basic equation of batch distillation and is called as the Rayleigh equation'.
+The Rayleigh equation is used for calculation of data in the batch distillation column.

 Aspen Plus software

 History

-During the 1970s, the research have develop a novel technology at the Massachusetts Institute of Technology (MIT) with United States Department of Energy funding.
-The undertaking known as the Advanced System for Process Engineering (ASPEN) Project, was originally intended to design nonlinear simulation software that could aid in development of synthetic fuels.
+During the 1970s, research was done to develop a novel technology at the Massachusetts Institute of Technology (MIT) with United States Department of Energy funding.
+This undertaking was known as the Advanced System for Process Engineering (ASPEN) Project, and was originally intended to design nonlinear simulation software that could aid in development of synthetic fuels.
 In 1981, AspenTech, a publicly traded company was founded to commercialize the simulation software package.
-Aspen Tech went public in October 1994 and has acquired 19 industry-leading companies as a part of its mission to offer complete, integrated solution to the process industries.
+Aspen Tech went public in October 1994 and has acquired 19 industry-leading companies as a part of its mission to offer a complete, integrated solution to the process industries.

-As the complexity of a plant integrated with the several process unit increase, solving a large equation set becomes a challenge.
-In this situation, we usually use the process flowsheets simulator.
+As the complexity of a plant integrated with the several process unit increases, solving large equation sets becomes more challenging.
+Process flowsheet simulators are typically used to address this challenge.